Joukowsky Institute for Archaeology and the Ancient World Course Offerings 2015-2016

 Primarily for Graduates

-Interested students must register for ANTH 2500A.
+Interested students must register for GREK 2110F.

-ARCH 2743 Egyptian Art in New England Museums (EGYT 2900) [CRN: 24468]
+ARCH 2744 Egyptian Art in New England Museums

 This seminar will be an in-depth, in-person study of Egyptian art from before the New Kingdom focusing on the entire life-history of Egyptian art in all available media and genres.
 The course will alternate between meeting in the classroom and meeting in museums.
 Classroom days will be devoted to discussion of the contexts, meanings, and uses of Egyptian art.
 Museum days will be devoted to the close observation of that art, and discussion of both its formal properties and the technological processes that were used in its creation.
 Consideration of conservation and display will also be of paramount importance.
-Th 1:00-3:50.
+W 3:00-5:30.
 Instructor: Laurel Bestock.

 You may also visit Banner listings for up-to-date information on courses and room assignments.
 Check under: Area of Study: "Archaeology and the Ancient World”

 For a listing of all courses ever taught in Archaeology and the Ancient World or in Old World Archaeology, please visit the "All Courses" page on this website.
-To browse the wiki pages for recent courses, including syllabi, please visit the JIAAW Classroom Wiki.
+To browse the web pages for recent courses, including syllabi, please see our "Course Websites" page.